-While aperture and shutter speed are essentially physically mechanical functions – with aperture being determined by the size of the opening in your lens, and shutter speed being controlled by the timed opening and closing of a curtain-like shutter – ISO is more of a computerized function.
+While aperture and shutter speed describe mechanical functions – with aperture being determined by the size of the opening in your lens, and shutter speed being controlled by the timed opening and closing of a curtain-like shutter – ISO as we know it in the digital age is more of a computerized function.
 All digital cameras contain computers, and one role of these computers is to translate the information gathered by your camera’s aperture and shutter speed.
 Once the information is obtained and stored, the camera’s computer can be used, via the ISO feature, to brighten a given image.
 In this sense, using ISO on your camera is much like using image-editing software on your personal computer or laptop.

 ISO Values and Exposure